umaimehm/Intro_to_AI/2021 Lab/Lab4/README.md

 ```python
 df2 = pd.read_csv(...) #Read testset into df
 ```
+First, create a new column with Var1 and Var3 *(call it Combines to use the code that follow)*

 Extract:
 	The combined value from df2 and put it in X